brennalaurentan/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* If a search yields 0 results, no persons will be listed.

 Examples:
 * `find n/John` returns `john` and `John Doe`